senthilnathan01/prml-project/README.md

 # prml-project

-Following are the projects I did as a part of my course work in CS5691-Pattern Recognition and Machine Learning Course
+Following are the projects I did as a part of my course work in CS5691-Pattern Recognition and Machine Learning course